 Data for intelligent Bluetooth® lighting control

-With the self-powered motion detector for Bluetooth® systems, EnOcean will offer a complete control solution for Bluetooth® lighting systems for worldwide use enabling its Bluetooth® partners a fast market adoption.
-Besides the battery-free Easyfit switches which allow a direct control of LED lights, the motion detector will enable a more complex control logic delivering data on room occupancy and light intensity via Bluetooth®.
+With the self-powered occupancy sensor for Bluetooth® systems, EnOcean will offer a complete control solution for Bluetooth® lighting systems for worldwide use enabling its Bluetooth® partners a fast market adoption.
+Besides the battery-free Easyfit switches which allow a direct control of LED lights, the PIR sensor will enable a more complex control logic delivering data on room occupancy and light intensity via Bluetooth®.
 This data lays the foundation for smart services such as demand-based lighting control or room occupancy management making LED lighting systems an integrated part of networked building intelligence.